Sustainability

 Gooddrop cotton gives retailers and brands the opportunity to surpass their cotton sustainability objectives.

 Take water.
-About 2.6 per cent of the planet’s freshwater is used to grow the annual supply of cotton, equating to around 10,000 litres of water needed to grow 1kg of cotton.
+About 2.6 per cent of the planet’s freshwater is used to grow the annual supply of cotton, equating to between 7000 and 29,000 litres of water needed to grow 1kg of cotton.
 Gooddrop growing methods need barely any water by comparison.
-In fact around 95% less water is used in vertical farm settings than in traditional, in-field farming.
+In fact better than 99% less water is used than in traditional, in-field farming.

 There is a similarly positive story around land, as Gooddrop's vertical farming not only significantly reduces the amount of land used for growing cotton but also increases yield.
 We estimate that with Gooddrop the global yield of cotton could be grown on less than one per cent of the land currently used.